 IAIA 2020 Spring Senior Graduating Exhibition “Memory Unearthed”

 Memory Unearthed, the IAIA 2020 Spring Senior Graduating Exhibition is available virtually.
 In response to the COVID-19 pandemic and subsequent closure of the IAIA campus for the safety of our community, students’ works have been amended, altering the physical to the virtual in a prodigious show of adaptability and ingenuity.
 Memory Unearthed is a culmination of the students’ final semester, where they worked closely with advisors, faculty, staff, and colleagues to create and articulate their conceptually-driven body of work.
 This exhibition represents a capstone to their course of study, as well as their academic experience.
+Memory Unearthed is the first virtual exhibition presenting graduating seniors’ work in the digitally-rendered IAIA Balzer Contemporary Edge Gallery.

 How to navigate inside Memory Unearthed, the IAIA 2020 Spring Senior Graduating Exhibition.